chet0xhenry/klipper/docs/Command_Templates.md

 This document provides information on implementing G-Code command sequences in gcode_macro (and similar) config sections.

-### G-Code Macro Naming
+### G-Code and Shell Macro Naming

-Case is not important for the G-Code macro name - MY_MACRO and my_macro will evaluate the same and may be called in either upper or lower case.
+Case is not important for the G-Code or Shell Exec macro name - MY_MACRO and my_macro will evaluate the same and may be called in either upper or lower case.
 If any numbers are used in the macro name then they must all be at the end of the name (eg, TEST_MACRO25 is valid, but MACRO25_TEST3 is not).

-### Formatting of G-Code in the config
+### Formatting of G-Code or Shell Commands in the config

 Indentation is important when defining a macro in the config file.
-To specify a multi-line G-Code sequence it is important for each line to have proper indentation.
+To specify a multi-line sequence it is important for each line to have proper indentation.
 For example:

 ```